projectsveltos/sveltos/docs/features/labels_management.md

 1. *worker-number*: Number of workers performing long-running task.
 By default, this is set to **20**.
 If the number of `Classifier` instances is in the hundreds, please consider increasing this
 1. *report-mode*: By default, the `Classifier` controller running in the management cluster periodically collects ClassifierReport instances from each managed cluster.
 Setting report-mode to "1" will change this and have each `Classifier` Agent send back ClassifierReport to the management cluster.
 When setting report-mode to 1, *control-plane-endpoint* must be set as well.
 When in this mode, Sveltos automatically creates a ServiceAccount in the management cluster for Classifier Agent.
 Only permissions granted for this ServiceAccount are the update of ClassifierReports
 1. *control-plane-endpoint*: The management cluster controlplane endpoint.
 Format <ip\>:<port\>.
 This must be reachable from each managed cluster

+### How labels are applied to clusters

+The classifier controller applies labels to cluster objects using a standard Kubernetes `Update` call (not Server-Side Apply and not a strategic merge patch).
+The controller reads the current cluster object, modifies the labels map in memory, and writes the full object back.
+Sveltos internally keeps track of which `Classifier` instance owns each label key on a given cluster, so conflicting writes are detected and only the owning `Classifier` may write that key.

+Run the `sveltosctl show classifier-labels` command to lists all labels managed by a `Classifier` in every cluster.
+Add the `--warnings` flag to show any conflicts.
+See the [sveltosctl visibility](../getting_started/sveltosctl/features/visibility.md#show-classifier-labels) section for details.

+!!! note
+    Classification signals must come from the managed cluster. `sveltos-agent` runs in (or targets) the managed cluster, so every resource it can inspect lives there: workloads, installed CRDs, running services.
+If the classification signal lives in the **management cluster** itself, such as a ConfigMap recording which clusters belong to a business unit or a custom resource written by a compliance scanner, see [Classify Clusters from Management Cluster Resources](mgmt_cluster_classification.md).
+Use `Classifier` when you need to evaluate rules against resources that exist inside each managed cluster.